HaxeFoundation/haxe-evolution/proposals/0000-track-caller.md

 ```
 When rest arguments are involved, the exact implementation depends on how rest arguments are implemented.

-When `@:trackCaller` is applied to interface methods, abstract methods or methods that will be overriden,
-the implementors/overriders inherit the attribute.

 `var closureOfTrackCallerFun = foo` turns into `var closureOfTrackCallerFun = foo.bind(haxe.Magic.currentLocation())`.

 `haxe.Magic.callLocation()` returns the position of the last call of a `@:trackCaller` function in a non-trackcaller functions.